md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Coordinated information operations.
 * Erosion of public trust.

-Research into information integrity and responsible AI may contribute to improved understanding of these challenges.
+Research into information integrity and responsible AI may contribute to improved understanding of these challenges [2, 5, 45, 74, 75].

-### Critical Digital Infrastructure
+## Critical Digital Infrastructure

-Modern societies depend on digital infrastructure that supports essential services.
+Modern societies depend on digital infrastructure that supports essential services [17, 20, 21, 71].

 Examples include: